mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/community-documentation-process.md

 Additionally, having the content hosted on a static site didn't lend itself to engagement and interaction.

-Going forward, our existing community-written documentation will be posted in the dedicated forum category.
+Going forward, our existing community-written documentation will be available on the [Mattermost Forum](https://forum.mattermost.org/) within a dedicated forum category called **Unofficial Product Documentation**.

 ## Process for new community-written content